Filing Tips for Deferred Action for Childhood Arrivals

 Filing your initial or renewal request for DACA involves several steps.
 You need to submit multiple forms, evidence and fees.
 Small mistakes in preparing your request could lead to it being rejected.
 This page contains tips on completing Form I-821D and avoiding common errors.

 Completing Form I-821D

-As of June 5, 2014, you must use the new version of Form I-821D, Consideration of Deferred Action for Childhood Arrivals, for either initial or renewal requests.
-The new version has the date 06/04/14 at the bottom of each page.
+You must use the current version of Form I-821D, Consideration of Deferred Action for Childhood Arrivals on the USCIS website for either initial or renewal requests.
 USCIS will reject older versions of the form if you submit them.

 Form I-821D is divided into Parts 1- 8.
 The following information should help you fill out the form.

 Part 1.
 Information About You (For Initial and Renewal Requests)